dilara444/TechLabsDUS_WineNot/README.md

 - Data visualization techniques (plots, mapping, wordcloud).
 - In most plots we consider best wines to have points >= 95.
 - The worst wines presented in this dataset have points >= 80 and <=85.
-- For more detailed analysis of wine production in specific countries we take Europe as object of study, but for main plots we consider the whole world.
+- For more detailed analysis of wine characteristics in specific countries we take Europe as object of study, but for main plots we consider the whole world.

 ## Used Libraries
-- Pandas
+#### Pandas
+- Purpose: Pandas is a powerful data manipulation library that provides data structures (such as DataFrames and Series) for efficient handling of structured data.
+It is widely used for data cleaning, transformation, and analysis.
+- Usage Example: You can load data from various sources (CSV files, databases, etc.) into a Pandas DataFrame, perform operations like filtering, aggregation, and join tables, and then visualize or analyze the data.
   > import pandas as pd

-- Geopandas
+#### Geopandas
+- Purpose: Geopandas extends Pandas to handle geospatial data.
+It allows you to work with geographic shapes (e.g., polygons, points, lines) and perform spatial operations (e.g., spatial joins, buffering).
+- Usage Example: You can read shapefiles, GeoJSON files, or other geospatial formats using Geopandas, manipulate the data, and create maps or analyze spatial relationships.
   > import geopandas as gpd

-- Matplotlib
+#### Matplotlib
+- Purpose: Matplotlib is a versatile plotting library for creating static, animated, or interactive visualizations.
+It provides a wide range of customizable plots (line plots, scatter plots, bar charts, etc.).
+- Usage Example: You can use Matplotlib to create histograms, scatter plots, heatmaps, and more.
+The provided code snippet imports necessary modules and sets up the plotting environment.
   > import matplotlib.pyplot as plt

   > from matplotlib.colors import Normalize